tbrowder/Number-More/dev/README.md

 This directory contains files used to develop tests for base conversions from 37 through 62.

+For a discussion of fractional numbers of non-decimal numbers see "Real Numbers" at Wiipedia.

 Explicit results from website <http://www.numbertobase.com> were put into file `base-conversions.dat` which was then transformed by file `convert-examples.p6` into test file `060-auto-transform-checks.t`